-A. Performance Metrics and Methodology
+7.1 Performance Metrics and Methodology

 In this section, we evaluate HiFi through small-scale testbed implementation and large-scale simulations, and compare it with the following existing approaches.
-(1) RLJD [12] installs exact-match entries on all switches along each forwarding path.
-To enhance the competitiveness of this algorithm, we modify the per-flow routing strategy in the final step by heuristically aggregate per-flow entries based on destination while for each flow leaving at least one switch to keep the per-flow entry in order to satisfy the "controllable" constraint.
-After this modification, RLJD can achieve better performance than the original one.
-(2) Presto [19] is designed for hierarchical networks to achieve load balancing.
-Specifically, it installs exact-match entries on edge switches to control new arrival flows and installs wildcard entries on internal switches to relieve the load of core switches.
-For a fair comparison, we also extend this design to nonhierarchical network.
+(1) The first one is the RLJD algorithm [31], which installs exact-match entries on all switches along each forwarding path.
+To enhance the competitiveness of this algorithm, we modify the per-flow routing strategy in the final step by heuristically aggregate per-flow entries based on destination, while for each flow leaving at least one switch to keep the per-flow entry, in order to satisfy the "controllable" constraint.
+After this modification, RLJD can achieve better performance than the original one while compared with HiFi.
+(2) The second one is Presto [26], which is designed for hierarchical networks to achieve load balancing.
+Specifically, it installs exactmatch entries on edge switches to control new arrival flows and installs wildcard entries on internal switches to relieve the load of core switches.
+For a fair comparison, we also extend this design to non-hierarchical network.
 Specifically, we install an exact-match entry only on the egress switch for each flow and install wildcard entries on other switches.
+Presto may encounter resource bottleneck at edge switches, which will be shown in the following simulations.

 To compare the performance of three algorithms, we use the following performance metrics in our evaluation: (1) The number of Packet-in messages; (2) The number of controllable flows; (3) The number of required flow entries; (4) The control overhead (the communication traffic volume to/from the controller); (5) Flow setup delay; (6) Packet loss ratio; (7) The maximum throughput of the network; and (8) Load-balancing factor $\lambda$ .
 When a flow arrives at a switch, and it does not match any existing entries on the flow table, the OpenFlow Agent of the switch will encapsulate the packet into a Packet-in message and send to the controller for requesting routing strategy.
 We measure the maximum number of encapsulated Packet-in messages on any switch during the simulation as the first metric.
+Note that, too many Packet-in messages will consume the CPU cycles, communication bandwidth and memory in both the switch and the controller, which may cause worse network performance (i.e., high packet loss ratio and high flow setup latency) [45].
 Once receiving the Packet-in message of this flow, the controller controls this flow, then we obtain the second metric.
 The controller computes the route and sends Flow-mod commands to corresponding switches for entry installment.
 We measure the maximum number of required flow entries on any switch at any time and the maximum communication traffic volume to/from the controller during the simulation as the third and fourth metrics.
 Once the flow entries are installed, the flow can be forwarded to destination according to matched flow entries.
 We measure the maximum flow setup delay and packet loss ratio of all flows as the fifth and sixth metrics.
 Meanwhile, we measure the maximum throughput that the network can support and the traffic link f(e) of each link e.
-Then, we compute the load-balancing factor $\lambda = \max\{f(e)/c(e), e \in E\}$ .
+Then, we compute the load-balancing factor $\lambda = \max\{f(e)/c(e), e \in E\}.$